snap-stanford/miner-data/Utils/README.txt

 python create_snap_mode_equiv_table.py <dataset1_file_path> <dataset2_file_path>

 Positional Arguments:
-dataset1_file_path:      Path to a dataset specific file, as outputted by create_snap_mode_table.py,
+dataset1_file            Path to a dataset specific file, as outputted by create_snap_mode_table.py,
                          corresponding to the source mode.
+File name MUST MATCH FORMAT: miner-<mode_name>-<dataset_id>-<dataset>-<date>.tsv dataset2_file            Path to a dataset specific file, as outputted by create_snap_mode_table.py, corresponding to the destination mode.
 File name MUST MATCH FORMAT: miner-<mode_name>-<dataset_id>-<dataset>-<date>.tsv
-dataset2_file_path:      Path to a dataset specific file, as outputted by create_snap_mode_table.py,
-                         corresponding to the destination mode.
-File name MUST MATCH FORMAT: miner-<mode_name>-<dataset_id>-<dataset>-<date>.tsv

 Optional arguments:
---mapping_file_path:     Path to a tsv file containing the mapping between the two datasets.
+--mapping_file           Path to a tsv file containing the mapping between the two datasets.
 --ds1_node_index:        If there are multiple columns in the input tsv, the index of the column with the dataset1 entity id.
                          Defaults to 0.
 --ds2_node_index:        If there are multiple columns in the input tsv, the index of the column with the dataset2 entity id.